 Pleasingly, there was also attention paid to Marvell’s solitariness – the man who locked himself away in his garret in Covent Garden.
 Nigel labelled him a poet of ‘solitary sexuality’, and found credence in Samuel Butler’s reference to Marvell as a Tristram Shandy, unable to come to terms with heterosexuality.
 Marvell sought consolation in solitude, and (perhaps as a consequence) found writing much easier than speaking, shown by one or two demonstrations of extraordinary tactlessness.

 It was fabulous, above all, to catch up with Nigel, Janet Clare, Richard Meek and crew at Hull, and to keep acquainted with the Andrew Marvell Centre.

-An early Saturday start led me to Birmingham for the British Milton Seminar, where my attendance fulfilled a promise made at the aforementioned Hull conference to seminar convenor Thomas Corns.
+An early Saturday start led me to Birmingham for the British Milton Seminar, where my attendance fulfilled a promise made in Hull last year to seminar convenor, Thomas Corns.

 Sarah Knight (Leicester) opened proceedings with Milton on education and studentship.
 Milton’s reflections on Cambridge were not altogether positive, and he repositioned himself from member to detached observer of the university.
 He notes in the antiprelatical tract An Apology for a Pamphlet (1642) that he was vomited out of Cambridge.
 Milton clearly had pedagogical concerns, and was strongly critical of proposed ideas for fast-track learning.